All rights reserved 2010

 Global Mountain Biodiversity Assessment of DIVERSITAS and Global Biodiversity Information Facility

-Ruggedness is defined here as the maximum elevational difference among the nine 30''gridpoints in a 2’30'' pixel of WORLDCLIM.
-If the difference between the lowest and highest of the nine 30'' grid point exceeds 200 m, the 2’ 30'' pixel (this is the resolution the MB Portal operates) belongs to mountain terrain, as a matter of convention.
+Ruggedness is defined here as the maximal elevational difference among neighboring grid points.
+If the difference between the lowest and highest of the nine 30” grid point exceeds 200 m, the 2' 30'' pixel (this is the resolution the MB Portal operates) belongs to mountain terrain, as a matter of convention.
 With this definition, 16.5 Mio km2 or 12.3 % of the terrestrial surface are mountains at this scale

 This convention also covers non-rugged terrain adjacent to mountains at the given 30” resolution of ruggedness within a 2’ 30” grid (valley floors, small plateaus, forelands).
 Needless to say that no topographic information < 30'' is reflected in these data, hence, the boundary of mountains adjacent to lowland is not more accurate than 30'' (c.
 0.9 km at the equator).

 The elevation of each 2'30'' pixel (the spatial unit of MBP) and the 30” grid, superimposed for a ruggedness definition, are based on the digital elevation model (DEM) of WorldClim.
 Although we advise against, you may select your own range of elevation in meters of your mountain area of interest, by defining a lower and an upper limit of elevation.
 However, this tool should only be used in regional studies (i.e. at the closest zoom level).
 Even then, there is a risk of climatic bias, because, for instance, front ranges and central ranges may differ dramatically in climate.
 Since life in mountains is not driven by elevation per se, but by the climatic conditions associated with elevation, we offer instead the thermal belts of life, a simple, temperature-only driven zonation of mountains.